Coca-Cola (KO)

 To analyze whether Coca-Cola generated its growth from changes in price or volume, we can compare its volume growth to its organic revenue growth, which excludes non-fundamental impacts on company financials like mergers and currency fluctuations.

-In Coca-Cola’s Q3 2025, sales volumes jumped 1% year on year.
-This result was in line with its historical levels.
+In Coca-Cola’s Q4 2025, sales volumes jumped 1% year on year.
+This result was an acceleration from its historical levels, certainly a positive signal.

 7. Gross Margin & Pricing Power

 Coca-Cola has best-in-class unit economics for a consumer staples company, enabling it to invest in areas such as marketing and talent to grow its brand.
-As you can see below, it averaged an elite 61.1% gross margin over the last two years.
-That means Coca-Cola only paid its suppliers $38.89 for every $100 in revenue.
-Coca-Cola Trailing 12-Month Gross Margin
+As you can see below, it averaged an elite 61.3% gross margin over the last two years.
+That means for every $100 in revenue, only $38.67 went towards paying for raw materials, production of goods, transportation, and distribution.

 8. Operating Margin

-This quarter, Coca-Cola generated an operating margin profit margin of 32%, up 10.8 percentage points year on year.
-The increase was solid, and because its operating margin rose more than its gross margin, we can infer it was more efficient with expenses such as marketing, and administrative overhead.
+This quarter, Coca-Cola generated an operating margin profit margin of 15.6%, down 8.2 percentage points year on year.
+Since Coca-Cola’s operating margin decreased more than its gross margin, we can assume it was less efficient because expenses such as marketing, and administrative overhead increased.

 9. Earnings Per Share